-There are multiple ways to easily send and receive money in Indonesia but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+There are multiple ways to easily send and receive money in Indonesia, but these will largely depend on the provider or the money transfer services you decide to use.
+Below you will find everything you need to know about the best ways to send money to Indonesia.

-As part of Project Greenback 2.0. initiated by the World Bank, several sector players such as Indonesia’s Central Bank, BNP2TKI, Indonesian Financial Service Authority (OJK), and local governments have come together to promote formal remittance channels.
+As part of Project Greenback 2.0. initiated by the World Bank, several sector players such as Indonesia’s Central Bank, BNP2TKI, the Indonesian Financial Service Authority (OJK), and local governments have come together to promote formal remittance channels.
 Below are the ways you can send money to Indonesia.

 Wire transfers can take anywhere between 3 to 5 days to get to the recipient accounts.
 In most cases, fees are paid by the sender, but in some cases, the recipient may be charged landing fees by the receiving bank.

 The rate of financial inclusion in Indonesia is estimated at 65%.
-However, disaggregated data shows that many people living in rural areas in provinces such as West Nusa Tenggara, hardly access formal banking services.
+However, disaggregated data shows that many people living in rural areas in provinces such as West Nusa Tenggara hardly access formal banking services.